CESSProject/cess-gateway/README.md

 If all goes well, you will get a program called `gateway`.

-# Get started with gateway
+## Get started with gateway

-**<1> Register a polka wallet**
+**Step 1:** Register a polka wallet

 Browser access: [App](https://testnet-rpc.cess.cloud/explorer) implemented by [CESS Explorer](https://github.com/CESSProject/cess-explorer), and [add an account](https://github.com/CESSProject/W3F-illustration/blob/main/gateway/createAccount.PNG).

-**<2> Recharge your polka wallet**
+**Step 2:** Recharge your polka wallet

-- If you are using the test network, Please join the [CESS discord](https://discord.gg/mYHTMfBwNS) to get it for free.
-- If you are using the official network, please buy CESS tokens.
+If you are using the test network, Please join the [CESS discord](https://discord.gg/mYHTMfBwNS) to get it for free.
+If you are using the official network, please buy CESS tokens.

-**<3> Buy space**
+**Step 3:** Buy space for your account

 Browser access: [App](https://testnet-rpc.cess.cloud/explorer) implemented by [CESS Explorer](https://github.com/CESSProject/cess-explorer), and [buy space](https://github.com/CESSProject/W3F-illustration/blob/main/gateway/purchaseSpace.PNG).

-**<4> Prepare configuration file**
+**Step 4:** Prepare configuration file

-Prepare a configuration file named "conf.toml", put it in the same directory as cess-gateway, and its contents are as follows, you need to fill in your own information into the configuration file.
+Prepare a configuration file named "conf.toml", put it in the same directory as `gateway`, and its contents are as follows, you need to fill in your own information into the configuration file.
 > Our testnet rpc address is: `wss://testnet-rpc.cess.cloud/ws/`
 ```toml
 #The rpc address of the chain node